Mineral brings together the work of the 2025/26 Design Researchers in Residence.

 Should the ‘green transition’ be sustained through the continued extraction of finite resources?

-How can design research can help navigate the UK’s dependence on minerals?
+How can design research help navigate the UK’s dependence on minerals?

 Collectively, the displayed work explores how community consultation, landscape restoration, material reuse and alternative forms of resource management might help reshape our relationships with extraction.